 Some of these factors include whether or not your loved one has family living close at hand, their financial circumstances and their overall health.
 Caregivers sourced provide everything from companion care through to advanced dementia care.
 It’s essential to find a solution that suits your loved one’s circumstances.

 Going it alone

-It’s advisable to be cautious if you intend to undertake the entire recruitment process yourself.
+It’s advisable to be cautious if you intend to undertake the entire recruitment process of an elderly carer yourself.
 Be sure potential candidates have a DBS check carried out (formerly known as CRB checks), and check all references thoroughly.
 The whole process can be time-consuming and costly, which could leave your loved one without any help or assistance for several days, if not weeks.

 Managed care agencies

 With a managed home care agency, you receive the full package, with the agency taking care of every aspect of your loved one’s care.
 What this means is that you don’t have to worry about checking references, requesting criminal background checks or drawing up contracts of employment.